 Status of Propecia Lawsuits

-He and other people who have filed lawsuits allege that the drug is a “defective” and “unreasonably dangerous drug.”
+People who have filed lawsuits allege that the drug is a “defective” and “unreasonably dangerous drug.”
 They allege that, “when taken as prescribed and intended, [Propecia] causes and contributes to an increased risk of persistent and/or permanent serious and dangerous side effects.”

 Harm caused by Propecia may be irreversible and even deadly.
-Men who have been injured and people who have lost loved ones in connection with dangerous drugs are left to pick up the pieces when drugmakers act irresponsibly.
-Since coping with adverse side effects can place a burden on relationships, limit daily activities, impair ability to work and jeopardize financial stability.
+Men who have been injured and people who have lost loved ones in connection with dangerous drugs are left to pick up the pieces when drug makers act irresponsibly.
+Coping with adverse side effects can place a burden on relationships, limit daily activities, impair ability to work and jeopardize financial stability.

 - Past and future medical expenses